pantrypoints/sp/content/en/research/descartes/philosophy/part-4/article-080.md

 ## 81. How fire is first ignited

-The air-aether globules:
+The air-aether globules occupy all the spaces:
+- around the Earth
-- occupy all the spaces around the earth-aether large enough to contain them.
+- in the Earth's pores that are large enough to receive them

-- are so crowded there that they touch each other and support each other
+These globules are so crowded in the pores that they touch each other and support each other.
 - If one moves, its neighbors also move unless that motion was a rotation

 The fire-aether fills all the gaps left by these globules and moves very rapidly within them.
-- But these still cannot carry the earth-aether particles with them because they are surrounded by the air-aether
+- But these still cannot carry the earth-aether particles with them because the earth-aether are surrounded by the air-aether

+Consequently the fire-aether cannot give the form of fire to the earth-aether because the earth-aether:
+- all support one another
+- are supported by the air-aether around them

 <!-- The air-aether cannot generate enough force in those places to carry away the earth-aether particles, which are all supported by:
 - each other and